TomasTomecek/intro-to-docker/README.md

 # intro-to-docker

-This is an introductory workshop to Docker aimed to be taught at universities.
+This is an introductory workshop to Docker.
+It is meant to be suited to everyone: from beginners to intermediate users.

 ## Motivation

 Let's say we want to deploy our own instance of [Rocket.chat](https://rocket.chat/) ([demo](https://demo.rocket.chat/home)).

+We can do it by running these two commands:

 ```
 $ sudo docker run \